 Care After an Emergency

 Emergency care is covered until you are stable.
 Call your PCP or mental health provider for follow-up care.
 Follow-up care once you are stable is covered but not considered an emergency.
+Please get follow-up care from your PCP or regular doctor.

 28 - Billing Information